Join the SSP

 The SNP and the Three Stooges

-Alec Salmond has made some vague demands about fair funding, protecting front line public services and bring forward capital spending from 2011/12 to 2010/11 – robbing Peter to pay Paul.
+Alex Salmond has made some vague demands about fair funding, protecting front line public services and bring forward capital spending from 2011/12 to 2010/11 – robbing Peter to pay Paul.
 He has demanded full fiscal autonomy for Scotland but refuses to introduce a local service tax or a progressive national tax all of which could offset the cuts in central government grants.
-Instead he has chosen to freeze council tax over the last two years which have proportionately benefited the more better off and been New Labours administrator of the cuts in Scotland.
+Instead he has chosen to freeze council tax over the last two years which have proportionately benefited the better off and been New Labours administrator of the cuts in Scotland.

 Of course there is an alternative which is to make the people who caused this crisis in the first place to pay for it – that is the rich and the bankers.